top of page

 My first impression was a good one!
 The bag felt heavy, clearly not sandwiches, and pretty bulky, which was quite exciting.
 I took my daughter with me, and once I was fleeced out of a Starbucks (Located next door), hot chocolate by her, I grabbed a festive 'Gingerbread Latte, ( Ok so the cost of the coffee clearly wiped out any savings we made on the 'Magic Bag', but this was just an experiment, and it was nice to spend some time with my daughter), we headed home to check out our haul!

 This is what I got.
-I paid £4.00 for the bag, and I got about £12.00 worth of food.
+I paid £4.00 for the bag and got about £12.00 worth of food.
 I received:

 3x Packs of raspberries

-1x 2 pack of Bramley apple crumbles
+1x two pack of Bramley apple crumbles

 1x Bunch of spring onions